nikr/Coding-Standards/README.md

 ## Object Model & API Design
 1. Always prefer aggregation over inheritance.
-2. Avoid “Premature Generalization”.
+2. Avoid "Premature Generalization".
 Create abstractions only when the intent is understood.
 3. Do the simplest thing that works, then refactor when necessary.
 4. Always make object-behavior transparent to API consumers.
 5. Avoid unexpected side-affects when properties, methods, and constructors are invoked.
 6. Always separate presentation layer from business logic.
 7. Always prefer interfaces over abstract classes.
-8. Try to include the design-pattern names such as “Bridge”, “Adapter”, or “Factory” as a suffix to class names where appropriate.
+8. Try to include the design-pattern names such as "Bridge", "Adapter", or "Factory" as a suffix to class names where appropriate.
 9. Only make members virtual if they are designed and tested for extensibility.
 10. Refactor often!